B-Lang-org/bsc/INSTALL.md

     $ cd /opt/tools/bsc
     $ ln -s bsc-4.0.0 latest

-The 'inst' directory has a 'bin' subdirectory, where the executables for the tools are found.
+The `inst` directory has a `bin` subdirectory, where the executables for the tools are found.
 To use the tools, just add that directory to your `PATH`: